Below are the annual reports for the Faculty of Arts and Sciences (FAS) for fiscal years 2021–2024.

-These reports were retrieved from the Internet Archive and therefore may be missing graphic elements or accompanying summary documents that appeared in the versions originally published on the FAS Dean’s website.
-HUCTW leaders republished these documents because the reports were removed from the FAS Dean’s website, despite the fact that FAS administrators have cited FAS’s financial condition in prior years in support of claims of a long-term structural deficit (claims that have been used to justify severe cuts to staffing, graduate students, and budgets).
+HUCTW leaders republished these documents because the reports were removed from the FAS Dean’s website, despite the fact that FAS administrators have cited FAS’s financial condition in prior years in support of claims of a long-term structural deficit (claims that have been used to justify severe layoffs, graduate students, and other austerity measures).

 | FY2021 | FAS annual report lists a $105.2 million operating surplus (GAAP* compliant) |